Jack12816/greppy/docs/guide/98_vendors.md

 # Vendor libraries

-Due the great amount of vendor libraries many features and functionalities are easy to use without reinventing the wheel.
-The advantage of this is fact is a lesser time-consuming development of applications.
-Learning to write enterprise applications will mean learning how to use these vendor libraries.
+Due to the great amount of vendor libraries, many features and functionalities are easy to use without reinventing the wheel.
+The advantage of this is a less time-consuming development process of applications.
+Learning to write enterprise applications means learning how to use these vendor libraries.

 ## Commons